Source code:

 then that value is cloned and any remaining arguments are ignored.

-If either of the arguments are undefined
+If either of the arguments are undefined they are assumed to be zero.

 If the first argument is not a ComplexNumber